Are Clear Aligners a Good Choice?

 Another issue with fixed braces is that they can still be uncomfortable to wear despite advances in technology.

+All the above problems are addressed with the development of removable clear plastic aligners as a state-of-the-art teeth straightening method.
 Many companies have taken progression one step further with the rise of aligners sent directly to the door, enabling people to straighten their teeth at home.
 This process negates the need to visit a dental clinic – which dramatically reduces costs.

 Clear plastic aligners straighten teeth in a series of minuscule movements using aligner trays worn sequentially.